EliotKhachi/publicZk/202402280157/README.md

 Lower-self motivations stem from a selfish, insecure, and petty place.
 They are an unhealthy, corrupt expression of our psychological needs [[Maslow's Hierarchy of Needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs)].

 We are not always perfect.
 Our lower-self has its own motivations and sometimes it can take control.
-Nonetheless, when we are at our worst, we can consider these motivations and channel them to point us towards our goals.
+Nonetheless, when we are at our worst, we can channel those motivations to point us where we want to go.

 ## Examples
 1. Seeking revenge for someone's wrong doing.